-- These distinctions of sentence-type mightn't be exhaustive and certainly not exclusive.
-(There is no reason to think of the intersection of implicits and externals as empty.) - The explicits and the inferred constitute the text's full story. - Externals and intentionals are markedly different. - Externals owe their reference to the prior provisions of the full story (FS). - Intentionals state (purported) facts about the world, but do so only subject to the condition that, whereas they aren't sentences of the story, they couldn't be true without them.
+- These distinctions mightn't be exhaustive and certainly not exclusive.
+(There is no reason to think of the intersection of implicits and externals as empty.) - The explicits and a large proper subset of the implicits constitute the text's full story. - Externals and intentionals are markedly different. - Externals owe their reference to the prior provisions of the full story (FS). - Intentionals state (purported) facts about the world, but do so only subject to the condition that, whereas they aren't sentences of the story, they couldn't be true without them.
 (It couldn't be true that Christie admired Holmes more than any other sleuth, without there having been facts fixed by the sentences of the Holmes stories.